Anusha-Mohan-Kumar/SWBio-Data-Science---Individual-project/README.md

 ## Modules required to run the code ##

-researchpy is available via pip and through conda for installation To install using pip use: pip install researchpy
+researchpy is available via pip and through conda for installation
-To install using conda use: conda install -c researchpy researchpy Similarly, pandas, seaborn, matplotlib, sklearn and numpy can be installed
+       *) To install using pip,     use: pip install researchpy *) To install using conda,   use: conda install -c researchpy researchpy Similarly, pandas, seaborn, matplotlib, sklearn and numpy can be installed

 ## To run: